Bridging the Gap

 • Phase 1 awards competitors up to $6,000 per facility for upgrading their warehouses to achieve quality standards so that banks are willing to lend against commodities stored in warehouses.
 Competitor activities in this phase include investing in warehouse upgrades, engaging farmers and FIs, and securing a license to participate from the Government of Senegal.
 For the 2022 spring cashew season, the project awarded $38,000 of Phase 1 prizes to nine smallholder producer organizations/collateral manager teams to prepare warehouses for cashew storage.

-• In the 2023 Cereal and Legume Competition, more than 15 producer groups received more than $70,000 of Phase 1 prizes to upgrade their warehouse facilities and engage professional collateral management firms to train their staff in WRS management.
+• In the 2023 – 2024 Cereal and Legume Competition, 29 producer groups have received Phase 1 prizes totaling $76,000 to upgrade their warehouse facilities and engage professional collateral management firms to train their staff in WRS management.
+As of January 2024, halfway through the harvest season, these 29 groups had already collected more than 500MT of groundnuts, cowpeas, and maize as collateral against warehouse receipts.

 Client(s):